beechnut/global-chains/README.md

 Developer Flow
 --------------

-make fixtures

-make Django view which serves json for all supply chains
++ make Django view which serves json for all supply chains

-(then clicking on product shows only that product's supply chain) make Django view which serves json for one supply chain
++ (then clicking on product shows only that product's supply chain)
++ make Django view which serves json for one supply chain

-adjust model: locations should not have supply chains
-              blank values should allow null
++ adjust model: blank values should allow null

-clean up data inspector: better output
++ clean up data inspector: better output

-geocode
++ before_save :geocode (django equivalent)

 Developer Information
 ---------------------